midas-network/rsv-scenario-modeling-hub/model-output/README.md

 ## Metadadata

-Each team-model team should have an associated metadata file.
-The file should be submitted with the first projection in the [model-metadata/](../model-metadata/) folder, in a `team-model` sub-directory.
+Each submission team should have an associated metadata file.
+The file should be submitted with the first projection in the [model-metadata/](../model-metadata/) folder, in a file named:
+`team-model.yaml`.

 For more information on the metadata file format, please consult the associated [README](../model-metadata/README.md)